 Laudate in the Lounge – the Choral Cut

 It’s a moment all choristers know.
 Lights dim.
 Silence.
 The conductor bows and turns to the choir.
 A moment of intimacy between conductor and choir.
 An arm is raised.
 Tension, anticipation, excitement.
 We all breathe in and… sing!

 Enjoy The Choral Cut, our version of Laudate in the Lounge from the choristers’ perspective.

 Laudate in the Lounge – Laudate Con Stomp!

-The final part of the “Laudate In The Lounge” project, where we let go & have a bit of fun with our favourite choral anthem.
+Our third video in the “Laudate In The Lounge” project, where we let go & have a bit of fun with our favourite choral anthem.

 We hope you have enjoyed our lockdown-inspired creativity, and all thanks to Pete Nurse for his inspirational idea & driving force to make it happen.

 From Pete: “It’s been a journey indeed!
 We hope to catch up with friends young & old as soon as we are allowed.”